JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

 To get an idea of market trends, you must first understand  the overall performance of Contoso's Chai products.
 Your first step is to get an overview of the data and identify key metrics that can guide your analysis.

-1. Open the sample file you downloaded.
+1. Open the sample file you downloaded from your OneDrive.

 1. Select the **Copilot** icon on the **Home** to open the Copilot pane.